hackers-boiz/swifli/README.md

 ### What is Swifli?

-Swifli is a revolutionary protocol that transforms web links into instant web3 actions, enabling seamless blockchain interactions across all platforms.
-By encoding complex blockchain operations into simple, shareable URLs, Swifli bridges the gap between traditional web experiences and web3 capabilities.
-Our platform democratizes access to blockchain technology, making it as easy as clicking a link to perform actions like sending payments, minting NFTs, or executing smart contracts on the Stellar network.
+Swifli is an innovative protocol designed to bridge the gap between traditional web experiences and blockchain capabilities.
+By encoding complex blockchain operations into simple, shareable URLs, Swifli democratizes access to various functionalities, such as DeFi and NFT management on the Stellar network.

+The protocol supports both Stellar-native wallets, like Freighter, and Passkeys, ensuring accessibility for both experienced blockchain users and newcomers alike.
+If users do not have our extension to decode Swifli links, we have a fallback page ready for seamless interactions.
+Swifli empowers users to execute a range of blockchain actions effortlessly, including trading on DEXs, providing liquidity, minting NFTs, and interacting with smart contracts, all through familiar web interfaces.

+The platform also incorporates a robust registry for verified and safe-to-interact links, coupled with a fallback mechanism for users without the Swifli extension, ensuring a smooth and secure experience across various scenarios.
+Through its innovative approach, Swifli is paving the way for the widespread adoption of blockchain technologies, making complex operations as simple as clicking a link and opening new possibilities for decentralized applications in the digital era.

 ### Features